Leadership for Learning (L4L)

 The Graduate Funding Information Service helps current and admitted graduate students at the University of Washington identify and pursue various funding resources for graduate school-related expenses.
 GFIS offers a series of workshops throughout the year, as well as individual student consultations.
 For more information, visit the GFIS website.

-L4L Leadership Standards
+L4L Leadership Principles

 - Leadership for Educational Justice